 Archaic or Old Chinese was the language that was commonly used in the early to the middle parts of the Zhou Dynasty that existed from the 11th to 7th centuries BC.
 Evidence of Old Chinese texts were seen inscribed on artifacts made of bronze, in Shujing (Classic of History), Shijing (Classic of Poetry) poetry and parts of the Yijing (Classic of Changes or I-Ching).

 The development of the Chinese language took thousands of years and several dynasties to complete.
 Different forms of Chinese are spoken in different parts of China.
 Today, Mandarin Chinese and Cantonese are the most prominent forms of the language.

 Greek made its first appearance in 1450 BC.
-About 13 million people living in modern world Cyprus, Albania and Greece, and the Black Sea speak the ancient Greek language as their common language.
+About 13 million people living in the modern world Cyprus, Albania and Greece, and the Black Sea speak the ancient Greek language as their common language.
 Its long history makes Greek one of the oldest among the languages spoken in Europe.
 The first confirmed Mycenaean Greek runs back to 1450 BCE.

-The language is a branch of the Indo-European language family, which is closely related to the North Germanic language family, and has about 34 centuries of documents.
+The language is a branch of the Indo-European language family, which is closely related to the North Germanic language family and has about 34 centuries of documents.